TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/01 Header.md

 **Credits for this run go to:**

-- M4_used_rollout - Run manager, overlay maker, game testing
+- M4_used_rollout - Overlay maker, game testing
-- FrostedGeulleisia - Game testing
+- FrostedGeulleisia - Run manager, game testing
 - WhatAboutGamingLive - Description

 ***Note:*** *TPP collects and uses some data about your Twitch account so you can play.
 Find out what data we collect, how we collect it, and what we use it for by reading our privacy statement [here](https://github.com/TwitchPlaysPokemon/tpp-streamdocs/blob/master/privacy/privacy-statement.md).*